CoderDojo-Content/Intermediate-HTML-CSS/en/developer-tools.md

 1. Here's a neat trick that will make trying out different styles quicker and easier: On your web page – the actual page, not the code – right click on some text and select the option **Inspect** from the menu that appears.
 2. A whole new pane will appear in your web browser with lots of tabs and code: the **Developer Tools**, or **Dev Tools** for short.
 Here you can see the code for the thing you clicked on, as well as the code for the whole page.
-At the top right of this new pane, click on the three dots next to the **x** icon.
+3. At the top right of this new pane, click on the three dots next to the **x** icon.
 In the menu that appears, look at the top item, the one that says "Dock side".
 Choose the **bottom** option.
  * When you're familiar with the tools, you can choose to move the panel wherever you prefer.
-3. Press the Esc key on your keyboard once or twice until the Dev Tools is split into two main panels rather than a super-crowded three.
-4. You can drag the border in between the panels to change their sizes.
+3. Press the Esc key on your keyboard once or twice until the Dev Tools is split into two main panels rather than a super-crowded three (you don't need to see the Console right now).
+The panels you will be using are **Elements** on the left and **Styles** on the right.
+You can drag the border in between them to change their sizes.
 You can also drag the top border of the Dev Tools to make it bigger or smaller.
-5. In the top left corner of the Dev Tools, there's a tiny icon with an arrow
+5. In the top left corner of the Dev Tools, click the tiny square icon with the arrow.
+This lets you select any element on the page to see the code.
+Click on the new text on your webpage, "This is a paragraph with its own special style!".
+The **HTML** code will be highlighted in the **Elements** panel of the Dev Tools.
+It should look pretty much the same as how you typed it in your html file!
+6. In the **Styles** tab on the right panel of the Dev Tools you will see the **CSS** code for the selected element.
+Notice how there are a few sets of CSS rules.
+One is the block you created specifically for that paragraph: `#myCoolText`.
+7. Here's the fun part: changing the styles!
+Click on the colour name or the HEX next to the `color` property of `#myCoolText`.
+Now you can type in a different value.
+Try `red`.